The hills have ideologies

 A feature essay on the legacy of Masao Adachi’s 1969 film A.K.A.
 Serial Killer for 4A Centre for Contemporary Asian Art in Sydney

-You can find him online at 4:3 or on Twitter, Instagram and Tumblr.
+You can find him online on Bluesky and Instagram.

 A feature essay on the legacy of Masao Adachi’s 1969 film A.K.A.
 Serial Killer for 4A Centre for Contemporary Asian Art in Sydney